Digital Project Delivery Coming Spring 2020

 - Creation of a common understanding for the industry on how this transition can benefit all stakeholders

-The course is divided into 1 full-day session, and 4 half-day sessions, for a total of 24h of training.
-Sessions 1 and 5 cover the principles that are common across all disciplines.
-Sessions 2, 3 and 4 are breakouts that cover the practical applications for 6 specific construction disciplines:
+The course is 6 half-day sessions, for a total of 24h of training.
+Sessions 1, 2 and 6 cover the principles that are common across all disciplines.
+Sessions 3, 4 and 5 are breakouts that cover the practical applications for 4 specific construction disciplines:

 - General Contractors